IELTS Speaking Samples and Answers

 Q. Which social media websites do you use?

-Answer: There are a few social media websites, I use, which include sites like Facebook, Twitter, Instagram, Pinterest and Linkedin.
-I use these websites, mainly to remain connected with my friends, families and office colleagues as well as the issues that are affecting our world around us on a daily basis.
-They also allow me to maintain personal and professional relationship both with friends and colleagues.
+Answer: There are a few social media websites, I use, which include sites like Facebook, X (formerly Twitter), Instagram, Pinterest and Linkedin.
+I use these websites, mainly to remain connected with my friends, families and office colleagues as well as the issues that are affecting the world around us on a daily basis.
+They also allow me to maintain personal and professional relationships both with friends and colleagues.

 Q. How much time do you spend on social media sites?
 [Why/Why not?]